The payment flow for Dispatch involves multiple parties, so it's best to start with one simple fact:

 Olo holds agreements with Delivery Service Providers (DSPs) directly, so there is never a need for a direct money transfer between restaurant brands and the DSPs.

-When a customer places a Dispatch order, the DSP sends a delivery quote for the basket to bid on it.
-Upon checkout, the customer pays for the contents of the basket and the delivery quote; payment for the delivery quote, either whole or subsidized, is added directly to the restaurant's merchant account.
+When a guest places a Dispatch order, the DSP sends a delivery quote for the basket to bid on it.
+Upon checkout, the guest pays for the contents of the basket and the delivery quote; payment for the delivery quote, either whole or subsidized, is added directly to the restaurant's merchant account.
 The store floats the Dispatch fees and tips until Olo withdraws it in their monthly invoice.

 Below is an example of a typical order placed via Dispatch and how the fees are passed between consumers, merchants, DSPs, and Olo.
 Delivery Fees may vary by DSP and if you'd like specific information on Delivery fees by DSP, please contact your Customer Success Manager or use our Contact Form.